Dani Alves: Return to Barcelona

 On 12 November 2021, Barcelona announced an agreement in principle to sign Alves on a deal until the end of the season.
 He only became available for the team's official matches starting January 2022.
 In December 2021, he made his second debut for the Blaugrana in a friendly, honoring Diego Maradona, match against Boca Juniors, and made his debut in official matches for the Blaugrana on 5 January 2022, in a Copa del Rey 2–1 win over Linares Deportivo.
 On 6 February 2022, he scored for the first time since returning, in Barças 4–2 home win over Atlético Madrid in the league; he also provided an assist for Jordi Alba and was sent off for a foul on Yannick Carrasco in the same match.
+However, he became the oldest player to score for Barcelona in all competitions, aged 38 years and 276 days old, surpassing previous record of Joan Segarra in 1964.

 On 15 June 2022, Alves announced via a post on his Instagram account that he would leave Barcelona for the second time, having made 408 competitive appearances for the club in total, the second most by a player from abroad, with only Lionel Messi having played more.

 UNAM

 On 23 July 2022, Alves signed a one-year contract with Liga MX club UNAM.
 For the 2022–23 Torneo Clausura, Alves decided to change his shirt number from 33 to 77.

 On 20 January 2023, following his arrest for sexual assault allegation, UNAM decided to end Alves' contract with the club.